 This beautiful stretch of coastline and forest is an ultimate nature escape.
-Big Sur is a picturesque area that begins at Yankee Point, stretches along Highway 1 and ends at Salmon Cove.
+Big Sur is a picturesque area that begins at Yankee Point, stretches along Highway 1, and ends approximately in the San Simeon area.
 Check out the picturesque coastline and true wilderness.
 Pfeiffer Big Sur State Park is popular among hikers, sunbathers, and nature lovers.

 The park features lots of camping facilities and the more comfortable Big Sur Lodge.
 The highlight of the park is Valley Overlook that opens amazing views over the ocean and the Big Sur River Valley.